pascalbros/IotaKit/README.md

 The IOTA Swift API Library

-It's a working-in-progress project, right now there is full support for address generation (with Keccak written in C) and basic commands to a full-node
+It's a work-in-progress project, right now there is full support for address generation (with Keccak written in C) and basic commands to a full-node.

 ## Compatibility

-IotaKit should be compatible with all architectures, tested on iOS/MacOS
+IotaKit should be compatible with all architectures, tested on iOS/MacOS.

 ## Dependencies